Lizw14/CaliCO/README.md

 ```

 ## Testing
-Download the trained model from [Google Drive link (coming soon)]() and put it under `ckpt/cco_trained`.
+Download the trained model from [this link](http://cs.jhu.edu/~zhuowan/CaliCO/cco_trained.zip) and put it under `ckpt/cco_trained`.
 Then run the following command.
 It should reach accuracy 55.81 (on testdev split).
 ```
 sh scripts/cco_test.sh
 ```

 ## Training
-Run the following command to train;
+Run the following command to train:
 ```
 sh scripts/cco_train.sh
 ```